JimDesu/basis-lang/spec.md

 `@` (DO_ON_EXIT) registers a body that runs at scope exit, regardless of whether the scope exits via success or failure. `@!` (DO_ON_EXIT_FAIL) registers a body that runs only on failure exits.
 Neither construct sees nor consumes the propagating failure; the bodies execute as if no failure were active, even when the scope is exiting via failure.

 The `@` and `@!` markers are **scope-lifetime-tied**.
 They register a body against the nearest enclosing scope &mdash; the command frame or an enclosing `.scope` block (&sect;3.17); the body executes at that scope's end, in reverse registration order.
-Value-lifetime-tied cleanup is the separate province of the obligation system (&sect;10); the `@`/`@!` hooks themselves have no class-level form &mdash; no class-level declaration causes implicit registration of a hook for slots of any particular type (&sect;3.13).
+Value-lifetime-tied cleanup is the separate province of the obligation system (&sect;10); the `@`/`@!` hooks themselves have no concept-level form &mdash; no concept-level declaration causes implicit registration of a hook for slots of any particular type (&sect;3.13).
 The discipline that governs *when* these blocks fire under a propagating failure is in &sect;4.11.

 ### 4.5 Block-Marker Composition